Precalculus Models in Physics

 This program is preparatory for calculus, and taking the 4-credit course Physics: Oscillationsin the spring after this program provides the equivalent of a standard, algebra-based, first-year physics sequence.

-medicine, education, mathematics, and further studies in STEM fields.
+This offering will prepare you for careers and advanced study in: medicine, education, mathematics, and further studies in STEM fields.